dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 from
 [<bra | ket> operator notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation).

-Since these operator's linearity preserves associativity and commutatitivity, you can rearrange their order of application, so long as the dimensional structure of application holds.
+Since these operators' linearity preserves associativity and commutatitivity, you can rearrange their order of application, so long as the dimensional structure of application holds.
 This allows you to construct construct time-domain waveforms that represent the